 The Trainline, www.thetrainline.com

-SUSTRANS the National Cycle Route.
-This crosses the region linking Carlisle, Gretna, Eastriggs, Annan and Dumfries.
+Sustrans is the National Cycle Network and crossed the region linking Carlisle, Gretna, Eastriggs, Annan and Dumfries